stephanieyenyu/AMR_System/README.md

 # Flashbot — Autonomous Parcel Delivery for Residential Buildings

-A parcel delivery system built on a Pudu autonomous mobile robot, deployed and measured in a residential building over 21 days of testing.
-Residents receive arrival notices through LINE, schedule collection, and open the robot's cargo door by scanning the QR code on its screen.
+A parcel delivery system built on a Pudu autonomous mobile robot, developed and exercised against physical hardware at Aurotek across 21 days of recorded testing.
+The resident-facing flow runs through LINE: arrival notice, collection scheduling, and cargo door release by scanning the QR code on the robot's screen.
 Building staff register parcels, monitor the robot, and resolve exceptions from a web dashboard.

 The engineering problem is not delivery.
-A parcel in this system has more distinct ways to fail than to succeed — refusal at the door, collection timeout, resident decline, emergency recall, expiry, dispatch loss, door-assignment loss — and each carries its own transitions, timeout and recovery path. **I exercised every one of them on physical hardware**: 92 of 164 test parcels were routed deliberately down an exception branch.
+A parcel in this system has more distinct ways to end than the nominal one — refusal at the door, collection timeout, resident decline, emergency recall, expiry, dispatch loss, door-assignment loss — and each carries its own transitions, timeout and recovery path.
+A run succeeds when the parcel reaches a terminal state and the robot returns to standby, whichever branch it took; a refused parcel that completes its return flow is as successful as a collected one. **I exercised every branch on physical hardware**: 92 of 164 test parcels were routed deliberately down a non-nominal path.
-Calls between the two services failed at a measured rate of **12.47%**, a property of the deployment rather than of the test design.

 What this repository contains is the state-management layer that stayed consistent under those conditions — a single-writer parcel state machine, a reconciliation loop that repairs the failure modes inferable from observable robot state, and an explicit operator path for the failure modes that are not.
 It contains no learned components.

 ---